sergiud/SuiteSparse/COLAMD/README.txt

 Requires SuiteSparse_config, in the ../SuiteSparse_config directory relative to this directory.

-See COLAMD/Doc/License.txt for the License.
+See the colamd.c file or http://www.suitesparse.com for the license to COLAMD.

 Related papers: